asap19-eureka-house-ad-green.png

 administrative professional with laptop showing professional development plan to boss

-Our team attended the HR event SHRM and spoke to executives, HR, and administrative professionals for The Admin Edge podcast about what admins today need from HR and leadership to advance and thrive in their careers.
+Our team attended SHRM24, the world's largest HR conference, and spoke to executives, HR, and administrative professionals for The Admin Edge podcast about what admins today need from HR and leadership to advance and thrive in their careers.
 One person we talked to was Rachel Rice, Director of Administrative Coordination at the Corporation for Supportive Housing in Chicago, and she shared how she was able to get buy-in for her team to attend APC.

-Check out executive assistant Garnet Valliere's interview with Rachel below, and stay tuned for the SHRM season of The Admin Edge coming later in 2024.
+Check out executive assistant Garnet Valliere's interview with Rachel below, and stay tuned for the the fourth season of The Admin Edge coming soon!

 Rachel Rice: I work with the Corporation for Supportive Housing here in Chicago.
 We provide training, lending, and technical assistance to the providers of supportive housing.
 I have the awesome privilege of leading our administrative coordination department.
 The role of my team is to serve as a business partner between our program, HR, IT, and finance departments.